cjjeakle/rebalance-calc/README.md

         * The app should be available at http://localhost:1234 while npm dev runs
         * Pressing `ctrl` + `c` or closing the terminal should kill the dev server
     1. Start a web server in the `./dist/` folder
-        1. Start a new terminal and open `./dist/`
+        1. Open an additional terminal and navigate to the `./dist/` folder
-        1. `python3 -m http.server 8000`
+        1. Run `python3 -m http.server 8000`
         1. Open a browser and navigate to http://localhost:8000
-            * Use this link because you don't have to manually navigate to `index.html` to open the site (a bug noted above)
+            * Use this link because you don't have to manually navigate to `index.html` to open the site (a bug noted above in the dependencies section)
-        1. pressing `ctrl` + `c` or closing the terminal should kill the http server
+        1. Pressing `ctrl` + `c` or closing the terminal should kill the http server

 ## Using a previous version:
 To find a previous version, particularly if you'd like to self-host without needing to run any build tools, check out the older releases [here](https://github.com/cjjeakle/rebalance-calc/releases/).